Faruq-Hameed/java_prgm_1_-_2/README.md

 if all of the variables in the division expression are integers, the resulting value is an integer as well.
 If the dividend or divisor (or both!) of the division is a floating point number, the result is a floating point number as well.
 An integer can be converted into a floating point number by placing a type-casting operation (double)before it:

+Even though we can compare integers, floating point numbers, and boolean values using two equals signs (variable1 == variable2), we cannot compare the equality of strings using two equals signs.
+When comparing strings we use the equals-command, which is related to string variables.